Gabriel-Yehia/DECI-L4-Image-Processing-Web-App-main/README.md

 Image Processing Web App

 This is an image processing web application that allows users to resize and upload images.
 The app consists of a backend API built with Express.js and a frontend user interface implemented using HTML, CSS, and JavaScript.
-For some reason this doesn't work very well so the only way for it to work correctly is by running "npm start" in terminal and opening the "index.html" file from the file explorer for it to work correctly

 1. Features

 View a gallery of available images
-Resize images by specifying custom width and height Upload new images in JPG or JPEG format
+Resize images by specifying custom width and height Upload new images in JPG format
 Backend API for image processing and serving resized images Frontend user interface for interacting with the API